inrupt/solid-client-js/website/docs/tutorials/working-with-data.md

 sidebar_label: Working with Data
 ---

-The two most important data structures when working with data in solid-client are the `Thing` and the `LitDataset`:
+The two most important data structures when working with data in solid-client are the `Thing` and the `SolidDataset`:

 - A [**`Thing`**](../api/modules/_interfaces_.md#thing) is the most basic store of data about a particular subject.
   Each Thing has its own URL to identify it.
 For example, the URL of the Thing about yours truly is:

   `https://vincentt.inrupt.net/profile/card#me`.

-- A [**`LitDataset`**](../api/modules/_interfaces_.md#litdataset) is a set of Things.
+- A [**`SolidDataset`**](../api/modules/_interfaces_.md#soliddataset) is a set of Things.
   It is primarily useful to be able to store multiple Things at the same location.

-Typically, all the Things in a LitDataset will have URLs relative to the location of that LitDataset.
+Typically, all the Things in a SolidDataset will have URLs relative to the location of that SolidDataset.
 For example, I could store Things for notes I've taken at `https://vincent-test.inrupt.net/notes`, using URLs like:

 - `https://vincent-test.inrupt.net/notes#note1`
 - `https://vincent-test.inrupt.net/notes#note2`
 - `https://vincent-test.inrupt.net/notes#note3`

-I could even add a Thing with the URL of the LitDataset itself, e.g. to keep a list of the notes at that location.
+I could even add a Thing with the URL of the SolidDataset itself, e.g. to keep a list of the notes at that location.

 :::note A note about interoperability